CIML-bioinformatic/JPGlab_LysoDC/README.md

 ### Run step 5

+#### Goal
-**__Goal:__** This step aims to produce a first version of the RNA velocity analysis of the data.
-Thi sstep is also used to identify cell considered as contamination or "in dying" state.
+This step aims to produce a first version of the RNA velocity analysis of the data.
+This step is also used to identify cell considered as contamination or "in dying" state.
 These cells are removed from the analysis to improve the quality of the next steps.

+#### Input
-**__Input:__** This step use input from previous analysis.
+This step use input from previous analysis.
 Here is a tree présentation of the content of the folder $WORKING_DIR/data/step5 as it should be before the execution of the analysis.

     step5
     └── input